lukelin15/Power-Outage-Analysis/README.md

 We created a new boolean column to indicate missing values in our OUTAGE.DURATION column and used the Kolmogorov-Smirnov test to get a p-value of 0.34 which is higher than our significane level of 0.05.
 This means we fail to reject the null hypothesis.
 Below we have a visualization of the two distributions and can see that distribution of CUSTOMERS.AFFECTED is similar in both cases, and that it is likely the missingness of CUSTOMERS.AFFECTED does not depend on the OUTAGE.DURATION column.

 <iframe src="Assets/missing1.html" width=800 height=600 frameBorder=0></iframe>
+From the graph above we can see that the distribution of customers affected appears to be similar regardless of the missing data in outage duration.

 - **Dependency on 'TOTAL.SALES':** Null Hypothesis: The missingness of outage duration does not depend on total sales.